 The second approach, \textit{manipulation and simulation of data}, broadens test inputs to reflect real-world variations and capture edge cases.
-Manipulation involves altering data characteristics—such as changing user attributes or environmental conditions—to assess their impact on model performance.
+Manipulation involves altering data characteristics, such as changing user attributes or environmental conditions, to assess their impact on model performance.
 Simulation, on the other hand, generates synthetic data to represent conditions not present in the original dataset.
 Both techniques help enrich test coverage and completeness, often guided by testing professionals’ expertise.

-The third approach relies on \textit{well-defined metrics} to systematically assess fairness and detect bias.
-Practitioners use metrics such as accuracy, recall, and precision to evaluate model outputs, ensuring alignment with fairness objectives.
-Additionally, A/B testing is employed to compare model behaviors under varied conditions, helping practitioners identify biases affecting specific user groups.
-In practice, data scientists and programmers manage most of these metrics, while testing professionals primarily apply A/B testing to assess fairness.
+The third approach utilizes \textit{well-defined metrics} to systematically evaluate fairness and identify bias.
+Data scientists and programmers apply metrics such as accuracy, recall, and precision to assess model outputs and ensure alignment with fairness objectives.
+Additionally, A/B testing is conducted to compare model behavior under varying conditions, enabling testers to identify biases affecting specific user groups within controlled experimental settings.

 Lastly, practitioners leverage \textit{specialized tools} such as Generative Adversarial Networks (GANs) and GPT-based models to enhance data diversity, detect exclusion patterns, and strengthen model robustness.
 GANs are widely used for data augmentation, generating synthetic examples of underrepresented groups to improve fairness testing.
 GPT-based models, in turn, help analyze patterns and similarities in datasets, identifying trends that may contribute to model bias.
 These tools expand fairness testing by enabling practitioners to manipulate and simulate data more effectively, creating diverse and comprehensive testing scenarios.